OCFL/spec/draft/spec/index.md

 ### 3.8 Logs Directory
 {: #logs-directory}

-The base directory of an OCFL Object MAY contain a directory named `logs`, which MAY be empty.
+The base directory of an OCFL Object <span class="rfc2119">MAY</span> contain a directory named `logs`, which <span class="rfc2119">MAY</span> be empty.
 Implementers <span id="W012" class="rfc2119">SHOULD</span> use the [logs directory](#dfn-logs-directory) for storing files that contain a record of actions taken on the object.
 Since these logs may be subject to local standards requirements, the format of these logs is considered out-of-scope for the OCFL Object.
-Clients operating on the object MAY log actions here that are not otherwise captured.
+Clients operating on the object <span class="rfc2119">MAY</span> log actions here that are not otherwise captured.

 > Non-normative note: The purpose of the logs directory is to provide implementers with a location for storing local information about actions to the OCFL Object's content that is not part of the content itself.